 Make no mistake: The Walt Disney Company may have begun as a simple animation studio, but these days it’s at the forefront of a variety of innovative technologies.

 They’ve already developed some shockingly realistic skin for their robots, and now they’re taking humanoid robot development one step forward by making their animatronics far more interactive.

-In this case, the mad scientists (excuse me, Disney Imagineers) working at Disney have created a robot that can play catch with humans.
+In this case, the mad scientists over at Disney Research have created a robot that can play catch with humans.

 “Using an animatronic humanoid robot, we developed a test bed for a throwing and catching game scenario.
 We use an external camera system (ASUS Xtion PRO LIVE) to locate balls and a Kalman ﬁlter to predict ball destination and timing.